Writer’s Notes,

 “Your whole life is a reflection of what you’re giving attention to.”

-I’ve always thought of myself as more of an autumn person.
+For the first time in a long time, I find myself looking forward to summer.
+I’ve always thought of myself as an autumn person.
 Give me crisps mornings, cosy sweaters and that feeling of the seasons starting to shift.
-But this year feels different.
-Maybe it’s the stage we’re in as a family, maybe it’s the slower pace we’ve created in our days, or maybe I’m just getting better at enjoying what’s right in front of me instead of always looking ahead.
+But something feels different this year.
+Maybe it’s stage we’re in as a family, maybe it’s the slower pace we’ve created in our days, or maybe I’m just getting better at enjoying what’s right in front of me instead of always looking ahead.

 Either way, I’m ready for summer.